neijrr/nextcloud_passwords_handbook_ru/Administrators/Services/Password-Security-Check-Services.md

 _This service supports the same customisation options as the [Big local database (25M passwords)](#big-local-database-25m-passwords) service_

+##### Requirements
+- PHP ZIP extension must be installed
+- PHP `max_execution_time` must be two hours or more for background jobs
+- There must be at least 1 GB of free disk space

 ### Big local database & Hibp?